PiPar: Pipeline Parallelism for Collaborative Machine Learning: Experimental Studies

-When training VGG5 models (Figure~\ref{fig:vgg5-time}), FL requires similar time under three network conditions, because the devices only upload and download once at the end of the training epoch (it requires less communication compared to SFL and \PipeLearn).
+When training VGG-5 models on MNIST (Figure~\ref{fig:vgg5-mnist-time}) and CIFAR-10 (Figure~\ref{fig:vgg5-cifar10-time}), the difference of FL training time under three network conditions (5.6\%) is smaller than that of SFL (59\%) and \PiPar\ (57\%), because the devices only upload and download once at the end of the training epoch (it requires less communication compared to SFL and \PiPar).
 However, FL trains the entire model on each device, which requires longer computational time.
 When the bandwidth is low (for example, 4G), FL outperforms SFL, because the latter requires more communication time.
 However, under 4G+ and WiFi, SFL has shorter training times because of fewer device-side computations.
-Under all network conditions, \PipeLearn\ outperforms FL and SFL.
-It is noteworthy that the benefits of \PipeLearn\ are evident when training needs to occur in a limited bandwidth environment since more computations can be overlapped with communication (communication takes more time under limited bandwidth). \PipeLearn\ accelerates FL by 1.5x~-~2.3x and SFL by 1.1x~-~1.6x.
+Under all network conditions, \PiPar\ outperforms FL and SFL.
+It is noteworthy that the benefits of \PiPar\ are evident when training needs to occur in a limited bandwidth environment since more computations can be overlapped with communication (communication takes more time under limited bandwidth). \PiPar\ accelerates FL by 1.4$\times$~-~3.4$\times$ and SFL by 1.4$\times$~-~2.0$\times$.